EnigmaDragons/ProjectNeon/design/Soldier_Cards.md

 ### Tactics:

-Counter-Attack - 1 Ally - During the turn, whenever target is attacking, fire back for 1 Ammo, 2x ATK Focus Fire - 2 Ammo - 1 Enemy - 1x ATK.
+Counter-Attack - 1 Ally - During the turn, whenever target is attacked, fire back for 1 Ammo, 2x ATK Focus Fire - 2 Ammo - 1 Enemy - 1x ATK.
 Target takes 1.25x Physical damage until the end of the next round Coordinated Attack - All Allies - 3 Turns - +0.2x to all Allies ATK